rzakhar/XCTApps/README.md

 # XCTApps

-This package contains an enumeration of all iOS 13 system and Apple's apps.
+This package contains an enumeration of all iOS, iPadsOS, macOS, and tvOS apps developed by Apple.

 Designed to be used with XCTest.

 ```swift
 import XCTest